Heard about others receiving money from the Working for Families scheme but not sure if you can claim too?

 If you opt for a lump sum annual payment, then your entitlement will be based on your final 31st March earnings when IRD do the calculation; this may require the filing of an IR3 individual income tax return in order to determine the level of income.

-Once the registration form has been received, IRD will calculate the amount you’re entitled to and send out a notice
+Once the registration form has been received, IRD will calculate the amount you’re entitled to and send out a notice of entitlement.

 At the end of each financial year (31 March), IRD will do an end of year wrap-up calculation to see if the right amount was paid to you based on your final income and entitlement calculations.
 If a further top-up payment is required, then this will be made; and if IRD overpaid you, then an assessment of what needs to be paid back will be sent to you.